Gugu hat: Terminology

 Gugu was a Mongolian word for hat; its name was then translated into Chinese based on its pronunciation.

 Construction and design

 The Gugu hat was made with wires made of iron and with bamboo strips; they were shaped in the form of a large flask.
 It had the shape of long cylindrical shaft which became more spread out at the top.
 It could be as tall as one foot high.
 It could be covered with silk or felt fabric.
 It could be made of red silk or brocade, blue-green brocade, black felt.
 It could also be decorated with precious stones, such as pearls, gold filigrees, large pieces of jewelries in the middle of the hat, and small tuft of quills such as peacock feathers.

 Influences and derivatives

-The gugu hat may have influenced the 15th Century AD conical hats (i.e. hennin) worn by European women.
+It was claimed that boqtaq hat influenced the 15th century AD conical hats (i.e. hennin) worn by European women, although this has been debunked.
 The Korean jokduri might have originated from the gugu hat.